 Baseline testing forms a critical component of a proactive concussion management strategy.
 This series of tests is performed during the pre-season for each athlete and its purpose is to establish a pre-injury overview of the athlete’s brain function.
 This includes the assessment of aspects such as balance, brain processing speed, memory capacity, and the presence of any concussion symptoms.
 In the unfortunate event of a concussion, these baseline measures then provide a comparison point.

-A lire aussi : What’s the Latest on Probiotic Supplementation for Enhancing Immune Function in Elite Cyclists?
+Sujet a lire : What’s the Latest on Probiotic Supplementation for Enhancing Immune Function in Elite Cyclists?

 Baseline testing is particularly instrumental in high school sports, where young athletes are at a heightened risk of concussions.
 The brain of a high school athlete is still in the developmental stage and thus, more susceptible to injury.
 Moreover, they may take longer to recover from a concussion than adults, making the effective management of these injuries even more critical.